Introduction to a proposed book

 belief.
 And during the last million years glaciers have advanced and retreated seven times.

-The modern view of Earth is a solid core at perhaps 4500oC but cooling to
+The modern view of Earth is a solid core maintained by radioactivity in excess of

-4000 miles from surface to center and perhaps several hundred miles depth of crust,
+With some 4000 miles from surface to center and depth of crust exceeding some 60 miles,

 At the present balance of Earth’s internal temperatures, the surface rides on huge

-subterranean tectonic plates that are moving slowly but inexorably.
-Continents are
+subterranean tectonic plates that are moving slowly but inexorably, possisbly due to

 Earth’s surface features have been influenced as one plate forces another to rise (or sink),